FYS Courses of Instruction

 What shapes our psychic lives today?
 How are histories of pain and possibility transmitted, ruptured, and transformed across generations?
 This class draws on anthropology, psychoanalysis, critical theories, literature, and poetry to explore the politics of the psyche.
 We will read writings by bell hooks, Frantz Fanon, Natalie Diaz, Ocean Vuong, Sigmund Freud, Michel Foucault, Gananath Obeyesekere, David Eng, Shinhee Han, and others.
 We begin with common encounters that inform and disrupt our lives, move to concepts of self and culture, explore how these are inflected by violent histories and extractive economies, and end with questions of what lives on

 Where do creative ideas come from?
 The Muses, according to Plato.
 The unconscious, according to some later thinkers.
 One thing both answers share is the thought that creative ideas come from something “other than” or “not controlled by” the creator – or, as we’ll put it, that creativity requires inspiration.
 In this class, we will explore this and related ideas in Western thinking about creativity.
 In doing so, we’ll examine how creative people themselves, from painters to mathematicians, have described their own creative process and experiences.
 We’ll examine approaches to creativity from the Taoist tradition, comparing them with the Western approaches that will be our main focus.
 At the end of the class, we’ll think about whether computer programs can be creative, and what it might mean for claims about inspiration if they can be.
-Readings will include selections from James Baldwin, Margaret Boden, Chung-yuan Chang, Samuel Taylor Coleridge, bell hooks, Immanuel Kant, Henri Poincaré, Flannery O’Connor, Elizabeth Robinson, and others.
+Readings will include selections from Simone de Beauvoir, Margaret Boden, Chung-yuan Chang, bell hooks, Sigmund Freud, Immanuel Kant, Iris Murdoch, Martha Nussbaum, and others

 |